orhun/personal-blog/content/introducing-ratty.md

 <img src="rotating-terminal-diagram.png" width="70%"/>

 The possibility of rendering TUIs in 3D space got me really excited.
-Then for the next two consecutive weekends, I hacked on Bevy and Ratatui integrations at our [Mercimek hackerspace](https://mercimek.space/) meetups.
+Then for the next two consecutive weekends, I hacked on Bevy and Ratatui integrations at the [Mercimek hackerspace](https://mercimek.space/).<br>
 At first I really didn't know what I was building, so I just threw the [rotating_terminal](https://github.com/gold-silver-copper/rotating_terminal) repository to Codex and asked it to make things for me.
 At some point I even vibe coded a really broken game on [a livestream](https://www.youtube.com/watch?v=RTg6uL_j9Sc), which was fun:

 <img src="cursed-rat-game.gif" width="70%"/>

-That rectangle in the background was rendered with Ratatui, which made one thing apparent for me: the idea had a potential and I could weigh in on it to build something proper.
+That rectangle in the background was rendered with Ratatui, which made one thing apparent for me: <i>the idea had a potential and I could weigh in on it to build something proper.</i>

 Coincidentally while these events were unfolding, [Raphael Amorim](https://github.com/raphamorim/) came up with a new terminal protocol called [Glyph Protocol](https://rapha.land/introducing-glyph-protocol-for-terminals/) which allows terminals to own font data and render glyphs as first-class objects.
 It also had [an example with Ratatui](https://github.com/raphamorim/glyph-protocol-examples) which showed how to render a TUI with custom fonts and glyphs.
-This was inspiring.
+This was inspiring:

 <img src="glyph-protocol-examples.png" width="60%"/>

 And that's when it clicked.
 What I really wanted was not rendering 2D graphics in a 3D space, but the opposite.
 Basically I wanted to render 3D graphics in a 2D terminal and just follow what [Terry Davis did with TempleOS](#background).
-Reading the glyph protocol also gave me confidence that I could also design my own [terminal protocol](#ratty-graphics-protocol) similar to it.
+Reading the glyph protocol also gave me confidence that I could also design my own [terminal protocol](#graphics-protocol) similar to it.

 And so, <g>Ratty</g> was born.